IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-5.markdown

 -   You can also search the [Streams Samples catalog](https://ibmstreams.github.io/samples) for examples.
-Click download zip to download the sample that you can import into Streams Studio, Atom or VSCode.
+Click download zip to download the sample that you can import into Streams Studio or VSCode.

--   [Streamsdev](https://developer.ibm.com/streamsdev) also has articles and tutorials, search there.
+-  Search the [Streams Community](https://ibm.biz/streams-community) for articles and tutorials, search there.